BornAgainCoder7/bornagaincoder7/README.md

 Here are some quick links:

-https://bornagaincoder7.github.io - my personal web development page (personal home page).
+https://bornagaincoder7.github.io - my personal web development page (Personal Home Page).
 It is made from scratch in HTML & CSS.

 https://www.christopherbueker.com Proof of Concept - Finished Seed